ishaaty/DECA-Dashboard-Capstone/README.md

 ## Setup

-1 - Clone the GitHub repository \
+1 - Clone this repository \
 2 - Run npm install in the terminal \
 3 - Run npm install express axios express-jwt jwks-rsa in the terminal \
 4 - Run npm start in the terminal \
 \
 Note: All calls are currently running on the hosted backend server.
-If this is changed to use the local backend, in a second terminal,  simultaneously run: \
+If this is changed to use the local backend, run the frontend as specified and simultaneously in a second terminal run: \
    1 - cd backend \
-   2 - server.js
+   2 - node server.js

 # Getting Started with Create React App